General FAQs

 What if the class is full?

-We will let you know right away if the class is full and will be happy to tell you about other classes we think may be of interest to you.
+We will let you know right away if the class is full and will be happy to tell you about other classes that may be of interest to you.
 Also, some classes are offered more than once during the year.

 Which diploma program is best?